-Nicholas Robinson, BVSc (Hons), PhD, MACVSc, DACVP, Associate Professor, is the Pathology Section Head (Department of Biomedical Sciences) and is certified by the American College of Veterinary Pathologists in anatomic pathology.
+Nicholas Robinson, BVSc (Hons), PhD, MACVSc, DACVP, Associate Professor, is the Interim Department Chair and Head, Section of Pathology (Department of Biomedical Sciences) and is certified by the American College of Veterinary Pathologists in anatomic pathology.
 He has particular interest in cardiovascular pathology and spent five years working at the University of Minnesota Medical School in the Department of Surgery, investigating cardiovascular medical devices.
 In addition, Dr. Robinson coauthored two textbook chapters, one in cardiovascular pathology in Pathology of Domestic Animals and a second in Medical Devices in the Handbook of Cardiac Anatomy, Physiology and Devices.

 Dr. Robinson has been involved in the scholarship of teaching and learning with particular focus on the application of novel techniques and approaches to teaching veterinary pathology.
 He is currently the chair of the Training Program Committee of the ACVP and works with them on certifying examinations and residency programs.